1. Power Requirements and Business Internet

 Back to top

-The Basic Idea: A store wishing to have more than two WiFi Access Points (AP’s) must use a Ubiquiti POE switch that is preconfigured by Touchpoint.
-Off-the-shelf switches such as Linksys or Netgear switches are not supported.
+The Basic Idea: A store wishing to have more than two WiFi Access Points (AP’s) must simply add additional Access Points to their LAN switch- all devices must be preconfigured by Touchpoint .
+Off-the-shelf devices such as Linksys or Netgear switches are not supported.

 NOTE: In the original setup, WiFi Access Points (AP’s) used POE connectors.
 With the switch, these POE adaptors are no longer necessary.
 The AP’s can be connected directly to specific ports on the Ubiquity POE switch.
 Only Ports 5,6,7,8 will power the AP’s